storyfeet/dugi_bialan/content/from_toki_pona.md

 You could do this at the start or the end, or even in the middle.
 I chose the end.

 Every word in Dugi Bialan ends in one of the following sounds.
+(Read as [IPA](https://ipachart.com)

     'a' 'an' 'as'
     'o' 'on' 'os'
     'i' 'in' 'is'
     'ei' 'ein' 'eis'

 And those sounds do not appear elsewhere.
 There are a separate set of vowels that may be repeated throughout the rest of the word.

     'oi' 'ia' 'e' 'u'

 Because some of these sounds glide.
 I had to dissallow words from starting with an "a" to avoid a problem after words ending with an 'i'.
 I also dissallowed "n" or "s", from the start of words for the same reason.